JSTOR-Labs/plant-humanities/maize/README.md

 After its domestication, maize quickly became an important crop for Mesoamerican people, both nutritionally and culturally.
 Scholars and food policy experts have noted that maize is one of the most productive and nutritious crops in terms of calories per acre and [extol](https://www.cimmyt.org/news/classic-milpa-maize-intercrop-can-help-feed-communities-forgotten-by-development/) the <span eid="Q45914">Maya peoples’</span> practice of <span eid="Q1537558">milpa agriculture,</span> an agroecosystem that relies on extensive <span eid="Q853859">intercropping</span> as a means to promote biodiversity and address food insecurity.
 Under this system, maize was intercropped with plants including beans, <span data-click-image-zoomto="35,701,468,500">squash</span>, peppers, tomatoes, and potatoes, allowing for greater soil and landscape regeneration when compared to <span eid="Q220212">monocrops</span>.
 This practice, was incredibly productive: scientists have shown that in a milpa “<span data-click-image-zoomto="140,127,651,696">the maize stalk</span> supports <span data-click-image-zoomto="139,587,468,500">the climbing bean</span>, increasing the latter’s access to light, while the bean plant fixes additional nitrogen in the soil.”[^ref8] Maize thus not only represented an important source of nutrition in and of itself, but also enabled the growth of other nutritionally significant crops.
 Using carbon <span eid="Q518459">isotope analysis</span> of human bones and teeth, archeologists have shown how “maize was an important dietary component throughout life” for populations throughout the Maya area.[^ref9]
 <param title="Maya maize god" eid="Q12744013" aliases="Maize God">
 <param ve-image
        label="Illustration of Milpa agriculture.
 In this intercropping method, Maya farmers rotate annual crops with shorter-term perennial crops.
-In addition, land is left fallow for eight years following two years of cultivation to improve the regrowth of vegetation and maintain soil health." attribution="Wikimedia Commons"
+In addition, land is left fallow for eight years following two years of cultivation to improve the regrowth of vegetation and maintain soil health.
+Garlangoyle via Wikimedia Commons, CC BY-SA 4.0." fit="cover"
-       license="public domain"
-       fit="cover"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d7/Three_Sisters_planting_visual_graphic.png/904px-Three_Sisters_planting_visual_graphic.png?20201203212314">
 {#paragraph8}